 Seeing a therapist in an office is not affordable for most Americans.
 This is an unfortunate reality for all those who have looked past the stigma of therapy and committed themselves to living happier lives but are still unable to get help.
 So how much is therapy exactly?
-The average therapy session costs $75-150 an hour, and if you live in a place like New York that range jumps to $200-300.
+Prices can vary based on the state you live in and what your insurance covers.
+The average individual therapy session costs $75-150 an hour, and, if you live in a place like New York, that range jumps to $200-$400.

-People may be worried about high prices and wonder why, but therapists actually have very valid reasons for high prices.
-Still, don’t believe you are stuck paying for therapy you can’t afford.
-Learning why it may be so expensive is the first step toward searching for alternatives and paths to affordable therapy.
-If you are seeking counseling, you need to find affordable therapy that can support treatment without breaking the bank.
+People may be worried about high prices, but you aren’t stuck paying for therapy you can’t afford.
+Learning why therapy might be so expensive is the first step toward searching for alternatives and paths to affordable therapy.
+If you are seeking help, you need to find affordable therapy that can support treatment without breaking the bank.

 Becoming a Therapist Costs a Ton of Money

 Think about how expensive it is to hire a lawyer.
 Clients are hiring someone with years of schooling on the subject in which they invested hundreds of thousands of dollars.
-It’s the same deal for a therapist — most therapists have postgraduate education and many have a Ph.D. — but misconceptions about therapy prevent people from seeing it this way and seeking counseling.
+It’s the same deal for a therapist — all licensed therapists have completed undergraduate and graduate school, with either a master’s or doctorate degree, plus thousands of hours of work to sit for their licensing exam and engage in post graduate training on specific counseling theories like CBT or DBT, etc. — but misconceptions about therapy prevent people from seeing it this way and seeking counseling.
 Remember, you are not paying to chat with a friend; you are hiring a mental health professional who is there to help you with mental health, mental clarity, or anything else you want to work on.

 Therapists Don’t Get Paid for Every Hour They Work

 When people work a typical 40-hour week, their company pays them for every hour they work.
 Therapists, on the other hand, can only bill for the time they see clients.